BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I figured out how the number of differentially expressed genes change by Media and Standard Deviation.

 **Thoughts**: Tomorrow I will have to study and create a more thorough plan of how to proceed.

+### Day 79: May 24, 2020

+**Today's Progress**: Today I wrote the introduction and the objectives of my project.
+I also assessed the authors of the analyzed scientific  paper on MINSEQE criteria for experiment reproducibility.
+I also created some exploratory boxplots.

+**Thoughts**: I'm very satisfied of the the job doen today.